bereal/sitemon/README.md

 To run the integrated tests:

-    $ docked-compose up -d --build  # this may take a while
+    $ docker-compose up -d --build  # this may take a while first time
     $ pytest -v integrated_test

 The integrated test relies on the `example_config` files.
+In a bigger scale the expected test results would likely also be configured.